This pristine paradise is a dream destination.

 Palauan cuisine incorporates local foods like root vegetables, fish and pork.
 The nation’s Filipino immigrants spiced up the indigenous cuisine with their own.
 For a truly local mealtime experience, you can also partake in the chewing of betel nuts or try out refreshing alcoholic drinks made from the Kava plant and coconut.

-What to prepare to go to Palau
+How to get to Palau

 Flights to Palau land at Airai, or Palau International Airport, which serves direct flights from Babeldaob to Guam, Seoul, Taipei and Manila.
 Tokyo-Narita has also been added to that list fairly recently, allowing connecting flights to many Asia-wide destinations and US cities.
 Chartered flights are available through various operators.
 A cruise to Palau would call at Malakal Harbour on the island of Malakal.